-We have divided our overall research program into five general categories.
+We have divided our overall research program into six general categories.
 These categories include long-term research efforts within the USDA ARS (the LTAR) or the National Science Foundation (the LTER).
 We also have categories that include tools and technologies as a product of our science that are for use in land management and conservation.
-These include the “Landscape Toolbox”, “Ecological Site Descriptions” and their supporting information, and “Monitoring and Assessment” technologies, training materials, tools and background literature.
+These include the “Landscape Toolbox”, “Ecological Site Descriptions” and their supporting information, "Remote Sensing Applications", and “Monitoring and Assessment” technologies, training materials, tools and background literature.

 - What practices and technologies can be developed and used to improve land productivity and its provision of ecological goods and services?,

 - How can science best inform land managers in their application of conservation practices for land management?, and